ibajpai1/mugiwaras/README.md

 http://127.0.0.1:6969
 ```

-## Contributing
+## Team Contribution

-We welcome contributions to enhance the project's functionality and security.
-Please submit pull requests or issues through our repository.
+Our team has worked collaboratively to design and implement this system, ensuring that it meets the highest standards of privacy, security, and transparency.
+We are committed to ongoing development and improvement to ensure the system remains effective and user-friendly.

 ## Acknowledgments

-Special thanks to our team members and contributors for their dedication and expertise in developing this project.
+Special thanks to our team members for their dedication and expertise in developing this project.
 ```